oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         configfiles.
-Note that this order also includes a config file defined in the workflow definition itself (which will come first). (default: []) --envvars VARNAME [VARNAME ...]
+Note that this order also includes a config file defined in the workflow definition itself (which will come first). (default: []) --config [KEY=VALUE ...], -C [KEY=VALUE ...]
+                        Set or overwrite values in the workflow config object.
+                        The workflow config object is accessible as variable config inside the workflow.
+Default values can be set by providing a YAML JSON file (see --configfile and Documentation). (default: None) --envvars VARNAME [VARNAME ...]
                         Environment variables to pass to cloud jobs. (default: set())